Get a parentage order

-- have been living with the intended parent/s at the time of lodging the application
+- be living with the intended parent(s) when the application is lodged

-- still be living with the intended parent/s at the court hearing.
+- still be living with the intended parent(s) during the court hearing.

-A surrogacy guidance report, prepared by an independent and qualified counsellor, must have been given to the court.
-This report cannot be done by the same counsellor who gave counselling to any of the parties before they entered into the arrangement.
+A surrogacy guidance report, prepared by an independent and qualified counsellor, must be given to the court.
+This report can't be done by the same counsellor who gave counselling to any of the parties before they entered into the arrangement.

-The parentage order must be for the wellbeing and in the best interests of the child.
+The parentage order must be for the wellbeing and best interests of the child.

 Registering a parentage order

-If you are the intended parent/s and the court makes a parentage order—it means you are now the child’s legal parents.
-When you receive the parentage order, you can submit a register a parentage or discharge order application form with the Registry of Births, Deaths and Marriages.
+If you are the intended parent(s) and the court makes a parentage order, it means you are now the child’s legal parents.
+When you receive the parentage order, you must submit a register a parentage or discharge order application form with the Registry of Births, Deaths and Marriages.

 Setting aside or appealing a parentage order

-A parentage order may be set aside if it is in the best interests of the child to do so and one of the following applies:
+A parentage order may be set aside if it is in the best interests of the child and one of the following applies:

-- there has been fraud, pressure or other improper means
+- there has been fraud, pressure or other improper ways of manipulating the situation

-- a party did not agree, or agree on payment, reward or other material benefit or advantage
+- a party did not agree, or agreed based on payment, reward or other material benefit or advantage

 - there is an exceptional reason.